AleksLitynski/webrtc-native/README.md

 $ scons platform=<your platform>
 ```

 This will build all the required dependencies into a single shared library.
+On windows, even when using MSVC, perl is needed to build the openSSL dependency.
+This can be installed via `scoop install perl` or by reimplementing perl from scratch yourself.

 To build the "legacy" GDExtension version of the plugin (Godot 4.0) run the following command instead: